For Authors|For Editors|For Reviewers

 The authors are strongly encouraged to submit a detailed methodology stating the maintenance and culture of cell lines according to international guidelines on Good Cell Culture Practice (fundamental techniques, mycoplasma contamination, passage number, etc.).

-Furthermore, information regarding misidentified or cross-contaminated cell lines must be provided and cross-checked from the International Cell Line Authentication Committee and ExPASy Cellosaurus databases in order to exclude their contamination with other cell lines or their incorrect identification.
+Furthermore, information regarding misidentified or cross-contaminated cell lines must be provided and cross-checked from the International Cell Line Authentication Committee and ExPASy Cellosaurus databases to exclude their contamination with other cell lines or their incorrect identification.

 4.6 Sex and Gender in Research

 We encourage our authors to follow the ‘Sex and Gender Equity in Research – SAGER – guidelines’ and to include sex and gender considerations where relevant.
-Authors should use the terms sex (biological attribute) and gender (shaped by social and cultural circumstances) carefully in order to avoid confusing both terms.
+Authors should use the terms sex (biological attribute) and gender (shaped by social and cultural circumstances) carefully to avoid confusing both terms.

 5. Conflict of Interest

-Authors, reviewers, and editors must declare whether there are any competing interests with regard to the publication of a study.
+Authors, reviewers, and Editors must declare whether there are any competing interests with regard to the publication of a study.
 A competing interest exists when an author's interpretation of data or presentation of information may be influenced by their personal, political, academic, or financial relationships with other individuals or organizations (such as salaries and reimbursement of equipment, or supplies) or personal beliefs that may affect their objectivity and motivation, or may be perceived to be influenced by these relationships.
 This includes but is not limited to factors such as consultation, hiring, competing patents, subsidies, funding, employment, personal relationships, and strong moral beliefs.
-Further details regarding requirements for conflict of interest statements are provided in https://www.icmje.org
+Further details regarding requirements for conflict of interest statements are provided at https://www.icmje.org

 Peer reviewers must disclose any conflicts of interest that could bias their opinions of the manuscript, and they should disqualify themselves from reviewing specific manuscripts if they believe it appropriate.
-Should any such competing interest be declared, the Such conflicts must be declared, as they may affect the integrity or reliability of the science in the study, as well as that of otherwise unassociated studies in Discovery Medicine editor will judge whether the reviewer’s comments should be recognized or will interpret the reviewer’s comments in the context of any such declaration.
+Should any such competing interest be declared, the Such conflicts must be declared, as they may affect the integrity or reliability of the science in the study, as well as that of otherwise unassociated studies in Discovery Medicine Editor will judge whether the reviewer’s comments should be recognized or will interpret the reviewer’s comments in the context of any such declaration.

 6. Process for in-House Submissions

-Guest Editors should not hold conflicts of interest with authors whose work they are assessing (e.g., from the same institution or collaborate closely).
+Guest Editor(s) should not hold conflicts of interest with authors whose work they are assessing (e.g., from the same institution or collaborate closely).
 In this case, the Editor-in-Chief or a suitable Editorial Board member will make final acceptance decisions for submitted papers.

 7. Availability of Data and Materials

 For Discovery Medicine, it is strongly encouraged that all datasets on which the conclusions of a manuscript depend should be available to readers, unless they are already provided as part of the submitted article.
-Where datasets are included in the study, authors should include an “Availability of data and materials” section in the article, stating where the data supporting their findings may be found.
+Where datasets are included in the study, authors should include an “Availability of Data and Materials” section in the article, stating where the data supporting their findings may be found.
 Authors who do not wish to share their data must state this fact, and also provide an explanation as to why the data are unavailable.

 Availability of data and materials statements can take one of the following forms (or a combination of more than one if required for multiple datasets):